 Traders who start trading with an urgency to make up some financial shortfall are the ones most in need of standardized and limited risks per trade.
 Yet these are also the traders who are most tempted to increase the amount they put at risk.

-This temptation usually comes when a trader has experience a gain or even a few winning trades in a row.
+This temptation usually comes when a trader has experienced a gain or even a few winning trades in a row.
 The size of their gains will mostly be determined by how much money they put into the trade.
-Risk per trade rules limit the size of the investment which also limits the size of potential gains.
+Risk Per Trade Rules limit the size of the investment, which also limits the size of potential gains.

-If a trader things too deeply about missed opportunity, they will being to 2nd guess their trading process through a series of “If only…” statements.
+If a trader thinks too deeply about a missed opportunity, they will being to second guess their trading process through a series of “If only…” statements.
 Avoid this temptation.
 Avoid the temptation to believe it’s possible to accurately predict directional movement.
-Employ standardized risk per trade rules.
+Employ standardized Risk Per Trade Rules.